Get your instant quote for more than 250K ocean freight rates

 If your shipment is small and you do not have to isolate your goods, you may want to opt for a shared container (less-than-container load, or LCL), also known as groupage.
 With groupage, you will pay only for the space you need.
 Please get in touch with iContainers for rates and other important information.

-- Port of Gemlik Gemport is one of Turkey’s most important ports.
+The port of Gemlik is one of Turkey’s most important ports.
 Its main business is container services, but it is a crucial exportation port for the automotive sector in the Marmara region.
 Its four piers boast drafts of between 39 and 118 feet, and it has container storage capacity of 600,000 TEUs.

-- Port of Ambarli Ambarli Port Facilities Trade Company Inc. (ALTAS) is the port authority responsible for this, the largest port in Turkey.
+Ambarli Port Facilities Trade Company Inc. ALTAS is the port authority responsible for this, the largest port in Turkey.

-- Port of Haydarpasa This is the seaport of Istanbul, Turkey’s capital; it is a general cargo seaport, RORO, and container terminal situated in Haydarpasa.
-The port is operated by the Turkish State Railways (TCDD), and is the Marmara region’s biggest container port, as well as Turkey’s third-biggest port, with an annual cargo volume exceeding sixty-six million tons.
+This is the seaport of Istanbul, Turkey’s capital; it is a general cargo seaport, RORO, and container terminal situated in Haydarpasa.
+The port is operated by the Turkish State Railways TCDD, and is the Marmara region’s biggest container port, as well as Turkey’s third-biggest port, with an annual cargo volume exceeding sixty-six million tons.

-- Port of Mersin Turkey’s largest port is owned by the Turkish State Railways (TCDD), with the PSA-Akfen consortium having the concession to manage the port.
+The port of Mersin is Turkey’s largest port and it is owned by the Turkish State Railways, with the PSA-Akfen consortium having the concession to manage the port.
 The port’s railway infrastructure is one of Turkey’s best.
 Containers can be handled with no need for shunting.
 Five of the berths have railway connections, from which loading and unloading to and from vessels can be done directly.
 The port features RORO, bulk cargo, container, and oil terminals.

 At iContainers, we provide the most professional and efficient ocean freight services to Turkey.
 We operate from a wide range of ports all over the world include those in: